Stayin-blick/reikai-no-kamigami-pp1/README.md

 - Origin
   - Features kami logo and link to official kami website
-  - Features kami opening video preloaded
+  - Features kami opening video preloaded, controls accesible to the user

 - until
   - Reikai no kamigami intro